StingRAY Structural Optimization Final Technical Report

 Export Citation to RIS

 Lenee-Bluhm, Pukha.
 StingRAY Structural Optimization Final Technical Report.
-United States. https://mhkdr.openei.org/submissions/351
+Columbia Power Technologies, Inc., August, 5, 2020.
+Distributed by Marine and Hydrokinetic Data Repository. https://mhkdr.openei.org/submissions/351

 A mixed materials approach to further structural optimization was developed under this Project and validated with extensive laboratory structural testing.
 This approach substitutes fiber-reinforced plastic (FRP) for steel where appropriate.
 The benefits of steel are maintained where most useful, for instance at structural joints where the stiffness of steel is required, and the complex geometry is more readily fabricated with steel.
 However, there are structural spans whose simple shapes are readily fabricated with mandrel-wound FRP and where significant cost and weight savings can be found.
 An adhesive, double lap shear joint is used to join the FRP and steel subcomponents.